How to String a Weed Eater In No Time: A Step-by-Step Guide

 BackyardStyle.com is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

-Putting string on a single-line weed wacker
+How to string a single-line weed eater

 Ensure that you’re wrapping the string in neat, straight lines.
 This will help prevent line jamming down the road.
 Do this until the free string left is about 5” or 6”.
 Push the free string into the spool’s retainer to hold it in place.

-Putting string on a double-line weed wacker
+How to string on a double-line weed wacker

-How to string a Ryobi weed wacker
+How to string a Ryobi weed eater

-The how-to for stringing such a Ryobi weed wacker involves turning off the engine and cutting the line to size.
+The how-to for stringing such a Ryobi weed eater involves turning off the engine and cutting the line to size.
 As you might’ve noticed, these two steps are similar to the other two stringing methods as well.
 After that, locate the eyelets on the trimmer head and rotate the cap.
 The aim is to make sure the arrows align with these eyelets.

 For confirmation, look through one eyelet and you should see through the eyelet on the opposite side of the trimmer head as well.
 Thread the prepared line through both these eyelets until the string left hanging is the same length on both sides.